serilog/serilog-sinks-opentelemetry/README.md

-If the `WithTraceIdAndSpanId` enricher is enabled and if the logging call takes place within an activity, the trace ID and span ID will be extracted from the activity and added to the OpenTelemetry log record.
+If the `WithTraceIdAndSpanId` enricher is enabled and if the logging call takes place within an activity, the trace ID and span ID will be extracted from the activity and added to the Serilog LogEvent properties (and then into the OpenTelemetry LogRecord).

 ```csharp
 var log = new LoggerConfiguration()